-Is the University of Sussex as bad as the reviews say?Watch
+Is the University of Sussex as bad as the reviews say?Watch this thread

 The teaching and your course is mostly dependent on which school within the university you are in.
 But the university management are pretty bad, there's been strikes because of it most of last year which is probably the main reason for all the bad reviews recently

 What course/school will you be in?
 The school you're in will be almost entirely responsible for your course/teaching so it might be worth trying to find reviews specific to your school.
 I'm in the Engineering and Informatics school and I think they do pretty well for my course.
 The main worry about the uni management is if there will be strikes next year, but a lot of other unis had strikes too.
 If you really like the sound of the course at sussex I would not say it's bad enough to avoid going

 Hi.
 I was interested in learning more about the University of Sussex because I wanted to go there but I came across a bunch of really bad reviews, especially on sites like whatuni.com.
 Is the uni really as bad as the reviews suggest ..?

 Honestly have the same problem atm.
 I know rankings are to be taken with a pinch of salt but it's declining each year for the past 3 years.
 But I like the area and town.
 Stuck between Sussex and Reading for Law and it makes it so much more difficult with no campus open days

 Exactly the same, it is really difficult.
 I applied for Reading too by the sounds of it the bad reviews aren’t about anything *too* major which is somewhat reassuring, but I get what you mean about the league table rankings.
 I’ve had an offer from Sussex now and they’ve already said that the offer holder day is likely to be virtual - which I understand but it does just make it more difficult making a decision... good luck anyway!